RedHatInsights/insights-operator-controller/PULL_REQUEST_TEMPLATE.md

 - Unit tests (no changes in the code)
 - Behavioral tests (no changes in the code)
 - REST API tests
+- Bump-up dependent library (no changes in the code)
 - Benchmarks (no changes in the code)
 - Documentation update